-Rock Hill Dog Bite Attorney
+Rock Hill Dog Bite Lawyer

 When you are suddenly approached by a snarling canine, it’s a terrifying feeling.
 Whether the owner is present, or not, the dog has made it his business to get closer – no doubt because he suspects you are a threat.
 Unless you are the one whose commands he is familiar with, he is going to respond to your body language with his own, because that is his instinct.

 Just as humans can easily read a subtle gesture – rolling of the eyes, raising an eyebrow, folding the arms – dogs can speak volumes with their movements.
 Our Rock Hill dog bite attorneys at Auger & Auger Accident and Injury Lawyers understand that these signals are often missed by victims, so we want to share some pointers which can help, should you find yourself in this situation.